RESOURCE GUARDING DOGS

 As with other forms of guarding, make this a positive experience.
 Gauge how far you can approach before any aggressive reaction occurs.
 Initially, keep to this distance and as you pass throw a treat, praising the dog at the same time.
 Make sure you do not praise or treat if there is growling or any show of aggression.

-I have to say that if this is genetic, then you may never be able to overcome this problem.
+The Bad News: I have to say that if this is genetic, then you will probably never be able to overcome this problem.
 You may be able to control it but never totally eradicate it.
-If the aggression is severe and blood has been drawn and the dog relly means it then you may have to make some very serious decisions as to your future with this dog.
-It is not really feasible or right to just rehome and pass the problem on to someone else.
+If the aggression is severe and blood has been drawn and the dog really means it, then you may have to make some very serious decisions as to your future with this dog.
+It is not really feasible or right to rehome and pass the problem on to someone else.
+I am afraid that when I come to the conclusion that it is genetic and the dog is biting hard and means it, and especially when they start coming over for a stroke then lash out when you touch them, then it is time to talk it seriously with your vet and consider euthanising.

 (1) Cocker Rage.